keikai/doc/tutorial/tutorial.md

     <version>${keikai.version}</version>
 </dependency>
 ```
-Please browse the repository to see the latest available version and specify it.
+Please browse the repository ([Eval](https://mavensync.zkoss.org/eval) or [EE](https://maven.zkoss.org/repo/keikai/ee/)) to see the latest available version and specify it.

 For evaluation version, the version string is appended with `-Eval` e.g. `5.1.1-Eval`.